-As noted on page 9, the 'base case' is not what Council intends to do in the future, rather, it is the starting point to develop a plan for the future.
+As noted above, the 'base case' is not what Council intends to do in future, rather, it is the starting point to develop a plan for the future.

 In addition to 'essential' capital works in the Strategic Asset Management Plan (\$9.6M p.a. in 2024-2032), the base case assumes Council will continue to invest the same in operational activities (all but capital works) as it is in the 2023 budget.